kantega/storm-twitter-workshop/README.md

 ## General Info ##
 * The folder cheating contains the entire solution, while the folder storm-assignment is the working directory for this workshop.
+* Take a look at our [wiki](https://github.com/kantega/storm-twitter-workshop/wiki/Image-setup) for some guide, e.g. for the provided image file

 ## STEP ONE ##